IMS-coding-projects/M431/docs/source/Writerside/topics/kontrollieren-auswerten.md

 In this section, each member of the project team will reflect on the project.
 We will answer the following questions:

 - How did I proceed and why did I proceed as I did?
-    - What did I do well, what didn't work so well?
+  - What did I do well, what didn't work so well and why?
-        - What were the causes?
-- What difficulties / problems occurred?
+- What difficulties / problems occurred and why?
-    - What were the causes?
 - What conclusions do I draw from this and what have I learned?
     - What would I do differently next time?